antonioleal/myslackbuilds/README.md

 - Code repository:

 *Note: updater.sh is available for this package*
+## browsh (Private Web Browser)
+ Browsh is a fully-modern text-based browser.
+It renders anything that a modern browser can; HTML5, CSS3, JS, video and even WebGL.

+- Category: network
+- Version: 1.8.3
 ## waterfox (a fast and private web browser)
  Waterfox is is built with privacy in mind.
 It does not track you, and it doesn't make money from your data.